 Any quality slow release fertiliser with trace elements is suitable for both genus during the growing season and again in mid Winter for flower bud development, and is what we use almost exclusively in our nursery.
 Other fertilisers such as lawn or soluble fertilisers are fine but always err on the side of caution with application rates!
 Seaweed extract is also a good additive to watering on occasions through the growing season.

-As far as pests and diseases are concerned, Mealy Bug is the major pest where control is maintained within our nursery by Confidor or similar.
-Snails and slugs can also be an issue with Clivias as can fungus gnats.
+As far as pests and diseases are concerned, Mealy Bug, snails, slugs and fungus gnats can be an issue with Clivias and Cryptostephanus.
 There are many products on the market to control these.

 Winter is generally known as the “rest period” for Clivias and we only water sparingly during the colder months as plants store sufficient in their masses of thick roots.

 Always protect your Clivias from frost by growing under tree canopies, shade structures or roof eves.